danielsaidi/Vandelay/README.md

 ## Demo App

 This repo contains a demo app that lets you export/import todo items (strings) and photos (data).
 To run the demo app, open and run the `Vandelay.xcodeproj` project.

+The demo app registers a custom file type `.vdl` which it uses to export and import data.
+Have a loot at its `Info.plist`, `AppDelegate` and `SceneDelegate` to see how it handles imports.

 ## Contact me